-Second-semester freshmen who have been approved by their Associate Dean for an overload of a sixth course of three credits or more may take that course on a pass/fail basis, in which case the course may not be used to fulfill a major, minor, or Core requirement.
+"Second-semester freshmen who have been approved by their Academic Dean for an overload of a sixth course of 3 credits or more may take that course on a pass/fail basis, in which case the course may not be used to fulfill a major, minor, Core requirement, or corequisites.

-No more than one course of three or more credits may be taken pass/fail in any semester.
-No student may take more than six pass/fail courses of three or more credits for credit toward a degree.
+"No more than one course of 3 or more credits may be taken pass/fail in any semester.
+No student may take more than six pass/fail courses of 3 or more credits for credit toward a degree."

 The Senior Associate Dean’s office encourages students who are withdrawing from a class to meet with a member of our advising staff to discuss how to make up the course credit.

 Failures (F) do remain on a student’s transcript.

 A course deficiency is incurred any time you do not successfully complete the expected number of courses in a semester because of failure, course withdrawal, or underloading.